For Maggie, keep dreaming big little sister.

 A wave crashed against my legs, burying them with cool sand.
 I steadied myself.
 Rain clouds were beginning to gather, but that didn’t mean I had to leave just yet.

 A forceful wave rose above the shore and crashed against my waist, knocking me down.
 I picked myself up and spit the grit out of my mouth, then brushed off my shorts and hands.
 I shook my hair out and thought about cutting it.
 It was a nice color; brown, like my mother's, but it would be much easier to take care of if it were shorter.
 In front of me a green bottle had been surfaced, settled almost completely hidden in the sand.
 I pulled it out and something clanked inside.
 The lip was broken, and I'd have to pry the cork to get it out.
 My phone rang.
 I fumbled for it in my back pocket.
 Reading the caller ID I hurried towards one of the changing rooms.

 "Hey, Nikki, Mom and I are leaving.
 We’ll be back by ten.
 Make sure you finish your homework."

 "I love you too, Dad."

 I hung up and turned my back on the ocean.
-It was a short walk up the beach, but it took longer than you might think just to avoid the little kids throwing sand at each other and walk around the angry mom's yelling at their daughters to cover up while their husbands pretended not to care.
+It was a short walk up the beach, but it took longer than you might think to avoid the little kids throwing sand at each other and walk around the angry mom's yelling at their daughters to cover up while their husbands pretended not to care.
 I smiled to myself.
-I liked the mess of humanity, and wondered if becoming a beach counselor would a viable career choice.
+I liked the mess of humanity.
+I wondered if beach counselor was a viable career choice.